pkivolowitz/asm_book/macros/README.md

 or do not.
 This is an open question which we hope to get user input to resolve.

+## Note About Variadic Functions

+Functions such as `printf()` do not have fixed signatures.
+That is, they may accept a variable number of parameters of varying types.
+Linux and Apple Silicon handle these functions quite differently.

+This is [explained at length in the chapter on variadic functions](../more/apple_silicon/README.md).

 ## Macros of general use

 First, we describe a number of macros which are the same on both Apple